andrewbuckingham/andrewbuckingham.github.io/source/_posts/Horizon.md

 ### Technical thoughts

 - It's dangerous, directly editing data in a production system.
-Especially the methods that Horizon staff were using, which was to manipulate [reference] the data using SQL CLI commands; bypassing many of the checks and balances that written into the software.
-Privileged User Access by support staff was widespread used as a regular method of solving application issues, and without logging of what actions were taken.
-There was a Transaction Correction Tool script but its usage was not logged.[^6]
+Especially the methods that Horizon staff were using, which was to use SQL CLI commands; bypassing many of the checks and balances that written into the software.
+Privileged user access by support staff was widespread used as a regular method of solving application issues, and without logging their actions.
+There was a "Transaction Correction Tool" script but its usage was not logged either.[^6]

 - Errors in data are almost always due to a software problem further upstream.
 By simply fixing the data, it takes the focus away from helping to identify the root-cause.
 Even worse, it can destroy key information that would help the bug to be properly investigated.